 Portable and nice room and parlor apartment, PoP ceiling, water heater, wardrobe, nice kitchen cabinets.
 The service charge of 100k takes care of security, water bills, waste disposal bills, cleaning of common areas for a year.
 The apartment has its private prepaid meter.
 It's within a fenced compound .
 NB, the road to the apartment isnt tarred but motorable.

 This is a BRAND NEW, SPACIOUS apartment.
 It has a very LARGE living room, spacious bedrooms all ensuite and fitted with wardrobes, bathrooms fitted with bath tubs and water heaters, a kitchen fitted with cabinets, and a guest toilet.
 It's POP finished, fitted with ceramic floor tiles and the compound has interlocking tiles.

-This well finished apartment has a large living room with a dining area, bedrooms all en suite, bathrooms fitted with showers and water heaters, wardrobe, a kitchen fitted with cabinets and having a store, and a guest toilet.
-It's POP finished, fitted with ceramic floor tiles and the compound is interlocked.
-There are also chandeliers in the living room and the dining area
+This flat has a large living room with a dining area, bedroom ensuite and fitted with a large wardrobe, bathroom fitted with shower and water heater, a large kitchen fitted with cabinets, and a guest toilet.
+It's POP finished, fitted with ceramic floor tiles and the very large compound is interlocked.
+There's also a service charge of #100,000 a year

 Abuja is the capital city of Nigeria.
 It is located in the centre of Nigeria, within the Federal Capital Territory (FCT).
 Abuja is a planned city, and was built mainly in the 1980s.
 It officially became Nigeria's capital on 12 December 1991, replacing Lagos, which is still the country's most populous city.
 At the 2006 census, the city of Abuja had a population of 776,298, making it one of the top ten most populous cities in Nigeria.
 The unofficial metropolitan area of Abuja is well over three million, which would make it the fourth largest urban area in Nigeria only surpassed by Lagos, Kano and Ibadan.